chenx/PCraw/README.md

         Values: 0: don't overwrite; 1: move from Dir to Dir-2; 2: remove.
         When not specify -o, is 0; when use -o without a value, default to 1.
     -p: parse html.
 So far just print out text without tags.
     -r &lt;url_root>: root url.
 Only files under this are downloaded.
-Except when -o is used.
+       Except when -o is used, then crawl globally and there is no limit.
     -s: only download static pages.
 Dynamic pages like http://a.php?a=b are ignored.
     -u &lt;url_start>: start url.
 This is where a crawling task starts from.
     -v: show version information.